janekx21/bachelor-thesis/chapters/ba.typ

 show all syntax error in a file.

 // Rust bindings
-Tree sitter comes with rust bindings but also supports a number of programming languages.
-I chose rust.
+Tree-sitter comes with rust bindings but also supports a number of programming languages, but Rust was used exclusively.
 The programming language could offer me the safety, speed and comfort needed.
 Some notable alternatives are typescript and c++.
-I choose rust over typescript, because of performance.
+Rust was chosen over typescript, because of performance.
 Rust compiles to native machine code and runs without a garbage collector while typescript first gets transpiled into javascript and then would run on a "virtual machine" like javascript engine - e.g. V8.
 Modern javascript engines are fast enough and this language server could be ported.
-One other benefit of typescript is the fact that it can be packaged into a Visual Studion Code plugin.// TODO is it possible to do the same thing using a rust binary?
-I will try the same thing using a rust binary.// TODO C++ on the other hand is very fast but lacks the safety and comfort.
-This is not a strict requirement, and it would be a viable implementation language for this language server.// More about that in @rust_over_cpp.
+One other benefit of typescript is the fact that it can be packaged into a Visual Studio Code plugin.
+The same thing will be done using a rust binary, bundling it into the plugin.
+C++ on the other hand is very fast but lacks the safety and comfort.
+This is not a strict requirement, and it would be a viable implementation language for this language server.
 But the rust bindings, cargo package manager and memory safety are excellent and guaranteed an efficient implementation.
-The Chromium project had found that roughly 70% of serious security bugs are memory safety problems @MemorySafety.
+The Chromium project had found that roughly 70% of serious security bugs are memory safety problems
+@MemorySafety.
 The usage of Rust rules out the entire class of bugs for safe rust applications.
-In hindsight, it was a good choice and I recommend rust for writing language servers.
+In hindsight, it was a good choice and this work will recommend rust for writing language servers. @RustProgrammingLanguage

-// TODO reference rust book, typescript and c++ stuff

-I came across tree sitter when I was researching what my own text editor uses for its syntax highlighting.
-It turned out that the editor Helix also uses tree sitter.
-Just like GitHub.// TODO Reference for this?
+Tree-sitter was found when researching what my own text editor uses for its syntax highlighting.
+It turned out that the editor Helix@HelixEditorDocumentation also uses tree-sitter.
+Just like GitHub@WhyTreesitterGithub.
 It is popular and the standardized syntax tree representation and grammar files make it ideal.

 // Alternatives
-Initially I wanted to work with Haskell and use the parser from spechub's Hets, but it uses parsec and is sadly not an incremental parser.
+Initially, Haskell was chosen and the parser from Spechub's Hets was used, but it uses parsec and is unfortunately not an incremental parser.
 Also, it has no error recovery functionality that would be sufficient for text editors.
-There are similar reasons to not use the owlapi for parsing.

-//TODO besserer satz als Nobody would like to have a completely red underlined document in case of a syntax error in
-//line one.

-I then read about the Happy parser generator, witch Haskell uses, and Alex the tool for generating lexical analyzers.
+There are similar reasons to not use the owlapi@OwlcsOwlapi2024 for parsing.
+Then I read about the Happy parser generator, which Haskell uses, and Alex the tool for generating lexical analysers.
 But the complexity of these tools put me off, and I also didn't know how to connect the different libraries with one another.

-The Protégé project uses the parser of the owlapi which does not do error recovering or incremental paring.// TODO ref owl api The package responsible for parsing in the owlapi is `org.semanticweb.owlapi.manchestersyntax.parser`.
+The Protégé project uses the parser of the owlapi which does not do error recovering or incremental paring.The package responsible for parsing in the owlapi is `org.semanticweb.owlapi.manchestersyntax.parser`.

-// TODO more alternavies

-For these reasons I ended up writing a custom parser.
+For these reasons a custom parser was written.
 The next chapter will show how this was done.

-=== Tree Sitter Grammar
+=== Tree-Sitter Grammar

-Staring with the official reference of the OWL2 manchester syntax
+Staring with the official reference of the OWL2 Manchester syntax
-@OWLWebOntologya, I transformed the rules into tree sitter rules, replacing the rules with the corresponding tree sitter ones.
-For example, I rewrote the following rule from
+@OWLWebOntologya, the rules where transformed into tree-sitter rules, replacing the rules with the corresponding tree-sitter ones.
+For example, the following rule was rewirtten from

 ```bnf
 ontologyDocument ::=  { prefixDeclaration } ontology